Groningen Research Centre for Southeast Asia and ASEAN (SEA ASEAN)

 October 3-5, 2017, Yogyakarta, Indonesia

+SEA ASEAN and its partners at Gadjah Mada University, FISOPOL and the Asean Centre, held an insightful conference with scholars from across the region on national and regional approaches to the sustainability development goals.
+Download the conference handbook.
 'The conference had the pleasure to welcome key-note speaker Dr. Ir.
 Subandi Sardjoko, Deputy Minister for Development of Human Resources, Societal and Cultural Affairs (Bappenas).'
 Here pictured with Prof. Ronald Holzhacker and Dean Oscar Couwenberg.'

 For more information about the conference in Yogyakarta, please visit this page

 September 19, 2017

 Discussion today across the University of Groningen on the international classroom project.
 We addressed, How to make the university relevant and welcoming for our Dutch and international students.

 Fall conference: Challenges of Governance in Southeast Asia and ASEAN

 12 & 13 September 2017, Groningen, the Netherlands